For Immediate Release Contact: Lisa Robinson, 702.336.0334; email@example.com

 FEBRUARY MARKS TEEN DATING VIOLENCE AWARENESS MONTH

 - YourSPACE (Safety Prevention Awareness Curriculum for Everyone): designed for students in grades 8-12, the structured curriculum delivered by trained facilitators, focuses on educating teens on recognizing healthy and unhealthy relationships, understanding consent and finding resources if they find themselves in dangerous situations.
 The program is currently offered in several Clark County School District schools.
-In 2019, the RCC educated 9,151 CCSD students through the YourSPACE curriculum.
+In 2019, the SOH educated 9,151 CCSD students through the YourSPACE curriculum.

-- Enough Abuse Campaign: in partnership with Prevent Child Abuse Nevada, the RCC offers free presentations to engage parents, caregivers and youth-serving organizations and includes communication tips for parents and others to talk to children in a healthy and neutral way about their bodies, sexuality and safety.
+- Enough Abuse Campaign: in partnership with Prevent Child Abuse Nevada, the SOH offers free presentations to engage parents, caregivers and youth-serving organizations and includes communication tips for parents and others to talk to children in a healthy and neutral way about their bodies, sexuality and safety.

-“The Rape Crisis Center firmly believes that teaching young people about healthy relationships doesn’t just protect them from possible abuse by a peer, it also keeps them safer from trafficking and sexual abuse by adults,” said Staple.
+“Signs of Hope firmly believes that teaching young people about healthy relationships doesn’t just protect them from possible abuse by a peer, it also keeps them safer from trafficking and sexual abuse by adults,” said Staple.
 “The earlier we start conversations about personal boundaries, consent, how and who to ask for help and learning to be an active bystander, the more likely we are to prevent abuse before it happens and make inroads into changing cultural norms that keep the epidemic of interpersonal violence going.”

 Attachment: Relationship Green Flags – positive indicators that you are in a healthy relationship.